ChicoState/TownHall/CSUDeals.md

 As a user, I want to be able to chat and view tasks at the same time.

 As a user, I want to be able to easily update tasks.

+As a user, I want to be able to have a reason to return to the product.

+As a user, I want to be able to have a free product.